High Dimensional Mode Hunting Using Pettiest Components Analysis

-Elaborating on local sparse bump hunting, a new modified algorithm called \textit{fastPRIM} was developed in order to find the minimal volume of boxes with probability $\beta$ when the distribution is a multivariate normal \citep[Algorithm~4]{DiazDazardRao2017}.
+Elaborating on LSBH, a new modified algorithm called \textit{fastPRIM} was developed in order to find the minimal volume of boxes with probability $\beta$ when the distribution is a multivariate normal \cite[Algorithm~4]{DiazDazardRao2017}.
 More accurately, the modes can be defined as $\beta$-modes; i.e., contiguous regions, not necessarily unique, with the smallest volume and probability $\beta$.
-Since the mode and the mean of the normal distribution coincide, mode hunting in this case is equivalent to finding a box of probability $\beta$ centered around the mean.
-In fastPRIM the space is first rotated in the direction of its eigenvectors, and then the patient rule induction is applied in the direction of the rotation.
-It turns out that in this setting the whole peeling and pasting iteration is reduced to one single step.
-That is, fastPRIM chooses the centralized box such that each side of the box is parallel to an axis of the input space and whose vertices are located at the quantiles $2^{-1} (1 \pm \beta_T^{1/p})$ of the corresponding variable, where $\beta_T = \sum^t_{k = 1} \beta (1 - \beta)^{k - 1} = 1 - (1 - \beta)^t$ is the probability measure after $t$ steps of covering.
-As a result, we obtain a rectangular Lebesgue set, or say a square set in probability, centralized at the zero point.
+Since the mode, the mean and the median of the normal distribution coincide, mode hunting in this case is equivalent to finding a box of probability $\beta$ centered around the mean.
+Explicitly, for $\alpha$ such that $(1-\alpha)^L = \beta$ and $B_0 = \emptyset$, fastPRIM works modifying PRIM as follows: \begin{enumerate} \item (Rotate) Generate $S_1 = \mathcal{X}' (p)$ (that is, rotate the space in the direction of its eigenvectors); \item For $j$ from 1 to $t$, \begin{enumerate} \item (Peeling) For $i$ from 1 to $L$,

-Therefore, from a sampling viewpoint fastPRIM is consistent: calculating the average of all the points inside the final centered box and taking this average as the center of our box, we know by the law of large numbers that the final box will be centered around the origin.
-Since the mean and the mode coincide in the normal distribution, as $n \rightarrow \infty$, the procedure is approaching a box whose center is the true mode.
-This is so with or without dimension reduction.